The Hidden Danger: How Radon Is Causing Lung Cancer in Non-Smokers

 Lung cancer often goes undetected until it reaches advanced stages, especially in individuals who do not smoke and believe they are safe from environmentally-induced lung cancer.
 Connie Alexakos, a resident of Kamas, experienced this firsthand.
 At the age of 75, she was diagnosed with stage four non-smoking lung cancer that had already spread to her liver and bones.
 Before her diagnosis, Alexakos attributed her worsening cough to allergies.
 However, a CT scan revealed the truth.

-When Alexakos spoke with her doctor at the Huntsman Cancer Institute, she was bewildered by how she could develop lung cancer as a healthy non-smoker.
+When Alexakos spoke with her doctor at the Huntsman Cancer Institute, she was bewildered by how she might develop lung cancer as a healthy non-smoker.
 Her doctor explained that radon is the primary cause of lung cancer among non-smokers and urged her to test her home for radon levels.

 Alexakos was taken aback by the information.
 “You’ve got to be kidding.
 How have I never heard of this?” she exclaimed.
 Without delay, she ordered a free radon test and discovered that her home had a radon level of 13.0 pCi/L, equivalent to smoking 26 cigarettes a day in terms of cancer risk.